Facebook parent company Meta lays off 11,000 people | CBC News

 Meta, like other social media companies, enjoyed a financial boost during the pandemic lockdown era because more people stayed home and scrolled on their phones and computers.
 But as the lockdowns ended and people started going outside again, revenue growth began to falter.

-An economic slowdown and a grim outlook for online advertising — by far Meta's biggest revenue source — have contributed to Meta's woes.
-This summer, Meta posted its first quarterly revenue decline in history, followed by another, bigger decline in the fall.

-Some of the pain is company-specific, while some is tied to broader economic and technological forces.
+"There's no demonstration it is going to work," he said in an interview.
+And he says the slowdown in the company's core business, the social media platform, is gobbling up the runway it thought it had to get the metaverse off the ground.

+"What we're going to see in the following quarter is if Facebook is still struggling, you're going to have more layoffs and more cuts to come."

-Last week, Twitter laid off about half of its 7,500 employees, part of a chaotic overhaul as Musk took the helm.
-He tweeted that there was no choice but to cut the jobs "when the company is losing over $4M/day," though he did not provide details about the losses.
+Last week, Twitter laid off about half of its 7,500 employees, part of a chaotic overhaul as new owner Elon Musk took the helm.
+He said he had no choice but to cut the head count in half "when the company is losing over $4M/day."

-Meta has worried investors by pouring over $10 billion US a year into the "metaverse" as it shifts its focus away from social media.
-Zuckerberg predicts the metaverse, an immersive digital universe, will eventually replace smartphones as the primary way people use technology.

-Meta and its advertisers are bracing for a potential recession.
-There's also the challenge of Apple's privacy tools, which make it more difficult for social media platforms like Facebook, Instagram and Snap to track people without their consent and target ads to them.
+In Canada earlier this year, Shopify laid off about 10 per cent of its staff, while fintech startup Wealthsimple laid off about 13 per cent of its workers.

 Competition from TikTok

-Competition from TikTok is also a growing threat as younger people flock to the video sharing app over Instagram, which Meta also owns.
+Competition from TikTok is also a growing threat as younger people flock to the video-sharing app instead of Instagram, which Meta also owns.

+"We've cut costs across our business, including scaling back budgets, reducing perks and shrinking our real estate footprint," Zuckerberg said.

 Former employees will receive 16 weeks of base pay, plus two additional weeks for every year with the company, Zuckerberg said.
 Health insurance for those employees and their families will continue for six months.